 If there is love, then nothing is broken.”

 And if the marriage is broken, sometimes the most loving choice parents can make for their kids is to no longer be together.
 They may truly be happiest living apart and in doing so are better able to love their kids.
-Living with constant tension and unhappiness for the sake of the kids isn’t good for anyone involved.
+Living with tension and conflict for the sake of maintaining a common residence isn’t good for anyone involved.

 As Parker Palmer says, “If you can’t get out of it, get into it.”